-INGENTIVES TO ENGOURAGE COMPANIES TO BECOME SOCIALLY RESPONSIBLE
+INCENTIVES TO ENCOURAGE COMPANIES TO BECOME SOCIALLY RESPONSIBLE

 Michael Porter, renowned business strategy professor at Harvard University, entertains the idea that businesses, NGOs and government agencies should work together to solve the problems that societies are facing today worldwide.
 He points out that neither NGOs nor governments have been able to solve those problems.
 In addition, businesses are the only entities that create resources when selling products or services at a profit.
 Therefore, joining forces may be the only viable way.
 Porter is not alone.
 Larry Fink, the president of Blackrock, the largest investment firm managing \$6 trillion assets, wrote an unconventional letter in 2018 to some of the major American corporations.
 He urged them to avoid the temptation of seeking short-term profits, which has negative consequences on society.
 Therefore, the problems that Western societies encounter in this century will not vanish by themselves.
 Said problems also affect businesses, which are compelled to join forces to solve them.
-Incentives will be outlined in this paper to encourage companies to be more socially responsible.

-Companies merely in pursuit of immediate profits might produce products harmful for humans or for the planet usinesses are made possible thanks to many different people working hand-in-hand.
+Incentives will be outlined in this usinesses are made possible thanks to many different peo-D ple working hand-in-hand.
 These include customers, employees, entrepreneurs, suppliers, creditors, investors, the community and society.
 Meanwhile the environment provides the required resources.
 This is why companies should take all of the above into consideration when making decisions.
 The risks of ignoring them are quite common, and their consequences are rather devastating, and have already been widely documented.
 Obviously, when the only objective of a business is to maximize its profit, employees tend to follow suit, especially the CEOs, who will put their personal interests ahead of their companies', leading to damaging consequences for the business.
 Moreover, employees might be treated as a mere cost, diminishing creativity and innovation and affecting the bottom line.
 In addition, companies merely in pursuit of immediate profits might produce products harmful for humans or for the planet, which might result in higher short-term profits, but in the long run, everyone will lose.
 Finally, companies might not respect people's rights when seeking the highest profit, yet these abuses are spreading quickly through social media and are harshly punished by customers and by the society.